-The women's non-partisan committee of Forest Hills is working for the election of Richard S. Newcombe for District Attorney on Nov.
-6. Mr. Newcombe has secured the promise Attorney on Nov.
+The women's non-partisan committee of Forest Hills is working for the election of Richard S. Newcombe for Districe Attorney on Nov.
 6. Mr. Newcombe has secured the promise of George J. Ryan, president of the Board of Education, that the Gardens Public School building be erected early in the year 1924 and that its roof be planned to conform architecturally to the other buildings in the Gardens.
-He has also become a member of the library committee of the Community Council of Forest Hills and has promised the chairman of that committee that he will work hard for the purchase of land and the erection of a library building in Forest Hills.
+He has also become a member of the library committee of the Community Council of Forest Hills and has promised the chairman of that and the erection of a library building in Forest Hills.

-The members of the committee are Mrs. L. M. Burt, chairman, Mrs. Lawrence F. Abbott, Mrs. Martha M. Allen, Mrs. Anna C. Boyd, Mrs. C. P. Caldwell, Mrs. Donald G. Clark, Mrs. L. E. B. Conkling, Mrs. Harold P. Daniels, Mrs. Emma Elder, Mrs. C. W. Johnson, Mrs. J. Elmer Kline, Mrs. F. M. Knowles, Mrs. George Smart, Mrs. Lyman Beecher Stowe, Mrs. Major White and Mrs. Augustine J. Wilson.
+The members of the committee are Mrs. L. M. Burt, charman, Mrs. Lawrence F. Abbott, Mrs. Martha M. Allen, Mrs. Anna C. Boyd, Mrs. C. P. Caldwell, Mrs. Donald G. Clark Mrs. L. E. B. Conkling, Mrs. Harold P. Daniels, Mrs. Emme Elder, Mrs. C. W. Johnson, Mrs. J. Elmer Kline, Mrs. F. M. Knowles, Mrs. George Smart, Mrs. Lyman Beecher Stowe Mrs. Major White and Mrs. Augustine J. Wilson.